apollographql/rover-init-starters/start-with-typescript/getting-started.md

 ## Check for errors each time you save

 With `rover dev`, Rover starts watching your files for updates.
 Every time you make a change, Rover checks to see if the schema is valid.
 You can think of it as “hot-reloading” for your GraphQL schema.
 [More details about the dev command](https://www.apollographql.com/docs/rover/commands/dev).

-## Run test requests in Sandbox

-As you update your schema, Apollo Sandbox lets you validate your changes by testing requests and examining the actual server responses.

 # Publishing your changes to GraphOS Studio